miguelsotobaez/movies-app/README.md

+## Live Demo 🌐

+Check out the live demo of the application at: https://movies.misoba.dev/

+This live version showcases all the features of the application in a production environment.

 # Movies App

 A modern web application for managing movie studios and their movies.
 Built with React, Vite, Node.js, and Material UI.